 The shares issued pursuant to the Performance-Based Restricted Stock Agreements vest depending on if the performance obligations are met.
 In general, the performance-based stock units ("Performance PSUs") will be earned based on achievement of pre-established performance objectives related to production at the Company's operational manufacturing facilities by December 31, 2023 and will vest on the date the attainment of such performance objectives is determined by the Compensation Committee (the "Committee") of the Board of Directors (the "Board"), subject to the participant's continued employment with the Company through December 31, 2023.
-The Company has also issued PSUs that vest if the market price of the Company's common stock exceeds a defined target during the performance period ("Market PSUs").
+The Company has also issued PSUs that vest if the market price of the Company's common stock exceeds a defined target during the performance period ("Market PSUs", together with the Performance PSUs, the "PSUs").